How to Start a Food Blog Today with WordPress – Beginner’s Guide

 WordPress is an incredibly diverse tool for building almost any type of website and food blogs are no exception.
 Equipped with a suitable theme and plugins, anybody with the right mindset (and a little bit of patience) can join the world of food blogging.

-If you’re a technophobe and think developing a website requires a degree in geek then you will be relieved to know that WordPress offers a full graphical interface so you won’t have to touch a single line of code (but you can if you want to).
+If you’re a technophobe and think developing a website requires a degree in geek then you will be relieved to know that WordPress offers a fully graphical interface so you won’t have to touch a single line of code (but you can if you want to).
 Add to this an ecosystem full of purpose-built templates and plugins designed specifically for food enthusiasts such as yourself, and you will find that designing and developing your dream food blog is actually quite easy.

 Looking to make money out of your food blog or thinking of long-term financial benefits?
 If you do it well, and I mean really well, then yes it is possible.
 Don’t forget, though, that there are thousands of other food bloggers out there who are also thinking the same thing.
 However, if you are willing to dedicate the time to writing, maintaining and building it, there’s always a good chance that you will be able to carve out your own niche as a professional food blogger.

 So, to help you get started on your dream of creating a popular and well-read food blog, here are 10 themes and plugins that will transform your humble WordPress site into a ready-to-go food blog.

 Top Five WordPress Food Blogging Themes